jakmate/formula-career-predictor/README.md

 ## Acknowledgments

-- Official Formula 1, Formula 2, and Formula 3 championships for race data
+- Official Formula 1, Formula 2, and Formula 3 championships for schedule data
 - Wikipedia contributors for driver and team information